System Design Space

 Typical antipatterns

-Rotation postponed indefinitely without automation or monitoring.
+Rotation postponed indefinitely without automation, drills, or expiry alerts.

 Secrets exposed in error logs, stack traces, and profiling dumps.

-Shared production secrets across dev/stage environments.
+Shared production secrets reused in development and test environments.

 References